ZupIT/beagle-docs/Settings/content/en/docs/Resources/Component's Positioning/Flex Direction.md

 ### **Column Reverse**

-Items are organized from bottom to top:
+Items are organized in columns and they are positioned from bottom to top:

 ![](https://lh5.googleusercontent.com/qXQqn6W3I5PhtU0PSHkXQbwNtvybgtNTQtAGvNf5zNwA0LwMtTkrI3ZUPqRYfQeTjPzANi58cCfpbLEfs5ChiGi1TXqDkp6PmgbedVmWgrSICCdVpINqyCnOGdcz9Dp6Ott1SOnY)